-Dealing with an aggressive spouse can be challenging but just imagine a scenario where your spouse exhibits passive-aggressive behaviour or you are dealing with a passive-aggressive husband!
-Well, that can get tricky!
+Dealing with an aggressive spouse can be challenging, but just imagine a scenario where your spouse exhibits passive-aggressive behaviour, or you are dealing with a passive-aggressive husband!
+Well, that can get emotionally taxing!
+While everyone has their moments of frustration, a consistent pattern of passive-aggressive behaviour can strain relationships and communication.
 So, how should you deal with a spouse who suffers from passive aggression?
-If that is what you are battling with, the following post may help you get a better insight into the topic and assists you in getting a better understanding of this kind of behaviour and how to live with a passive-aggressive husband!
+Suppose that is what you are battling with.
+In that case, the following post may help you get a better insight into the topic and assist you in getting a better understanding of this kind of behaviour and how to live with a passive-aggressive husband!

 Why Does Someone Become Passive Aggressive?

 Before this attitude of your husband wreaks havoc on your relationship, it is important to know why someone has these kinds of traits or why someone becomes passive-aggressive.
 In this section, we will be exploring passive-aggressive behaviour reasons and why some people behave in this manner:

 1. Their Childhood

 In most cases, this kind of behaviour crops up in people because of their childhood experiences, where the child may have suffered any kind of mental or physical abuse, punishments, mistreatment or was not allowed to express freely.
 Such children, when growing up, resort to this kind of behaviour, thinking that it may not be right to express their emotions or feelings openly and, thus, they suppress their anger, frustration and other negative emotions that give birth to such behaviour.

 Anger is a negative emotion, but suppressing it may sometimes lead to fatal consequences, and this kind of behaviour is one of them.
 Passive-aggressive people may have been scolded or punished for expressing their anger when they were younger.
 Such children may start suppressing their anger to please their parents, which may later turn to passive-aggressive behaviour.